sguox002/leetcode/leetcode-all.md

 ## heap: priority-queue, set, map
 heap is tree based. priority_queue uses array to represent a tree structure (complete tree)

+<<-373	Find K Pairs with Smallest Sums    		37.2%	Medium
+two sorted array, find the pair k smallest (u,v) u from A, and v from B, sum sorted. using heap to store the first row or column.
+->>

+<<-378	Kth Smallest Element in a Sorted Matrix    		55.4%	Medium
+rows and columns are sorted.
+- priority_queue to put neighboring into pq. (note we may add one element several times) not efficient
+- priority_queue add first column or row into pq. this we can avoid adding duplicate.
+- binary search: count number of less than target.

+->>

 <<-407	Trapping Rain Water II    		43.3%	Hard
 idea: from the bounary and try the smallest height first. check its 4 neighbors, hold water max(maxh-h[x,y],0)